Velektron/oreilly2020/The life beyond event sourcing/notes.md

 - External updates
     - Deal with systems that follow this approach.
-    Deal with systems that don't follow this approach
+    - Deal with systems that don't follow this approach
         - Wrap any external system with a Gateway

 - External Queries
-    - Can you trust on external historical data
+    - Can you trust external historical data ?

 - Code change
     - New features